daman1199/Cloudofthoughts/engineer-handbook/01-azure-cli-reference/README.md

+---
-# Azure CLI Reference for Management Groups & IAM
+title: Azure CLI Reference for Management Groups & IAM
+---

 *A quick reference for Azure CLI commands I often use*